cerndb/flume-ng-audit-db/README.md

 ```
 SELECT * FROM UNIFIED_AUDIT_TRAIL WHERE EVENT_TIMESTAMP > TIMESTAMP '2013-11-08 12:11:31.123123 Europe/Zurich' ORDER BY EVENT_TIMESTAMP
 ```

+### DropDuplicatedEventsInterceptor

+It compares new Events with last events.
+A set of last Event hashes is maintained, the size of this set can be configured with "size" parameter, default size is 1000.

+Event's hash is calculate by default from headers (disabled if "header" parameter is set to false) and body (disabled if "body" parameter is set to false).

 ### JSONtoAvroParser and JSONtoElasticSearchEventSerializer